zhenhu9/Git-Notes/Git-Notes.md

 * 289a3e2 (b01) b
 * 16c9ce9 a

-/* Switch to the branch b01 and checkout the data it owns.
+$ git checkout b01		/* Switch to the branch b01.
-$ git checkout b01
-$ git logg
+$ git logg			/* Checkout the data it owns.
 * 289a3e2 (HEAD -> b01) b
 * 16c9ce9 a

-$ touch e f g			/* Create three files.
+$ touch e f g			/* Create three files on branch b01.
+$ git add e
+$ git commit -m 'e'		/* Commit a file each time until file g.
-...				/* Every file is a commit, and so on.
+...				/* And so on.

 $ git checkout b02		/* Switch to the branch b02.
 $ touch h i j			/* Do something like on the branch b01.
 ...

-$ git logg			/* Finally we get something like this.
+$ git logall			/* Finally we get something like this.
 * 11ad5bf (HEAD -> b02) j
 * bf6d5d8 i
 * 28dc4dc h